zhangruoxikathy/corporate_bond_liquidity_research/README.md

  - The `output` folder, on the other hand, contains tables and figures that are generated from code.
 The entire folder should be able to be deleted, because the code can be run again, which would again generate all of the contents.

- - I'm using the `doit` Python module as a task runner.
+ - We use `doit` Python module as a task runner.
 It works like `make` and the associated `Makefile`s.
 To rerun the code, install `doit` (https://pydoit.org/) and execute the command `doit` from the `src` directory.
 Note that doit is very flexible and can be used to run code commands from the command prompt, thus making it suitable for projects that use scripts written in multiple different programming languages.

  - I'm using the `.env` file as a container for absolute paths that are private to each collaborator in the project.
 You can also use it for private credentials, if needed.
 It should not be tracked in Git.